AliceO2Group/AliceO2/README.md

 build directory.
 To install the documentation when calling `make install` turn on the variable `DOC_INSTALL`.

-Doxygen documentation is also available online [here](http://aliceo2group.github.io/AliceO2/)
+The instruction how to add the documentation pages (README.md) are available [here](doc/DoxygenInstructions.md).

 ### Build system (cmake) and directory structure
 The code organisation is described [here](doc/CodeOrganization.md).